 Lanyon Quoit from Bosiliack Barrow (telephoto shot)

-But then, go west over the hill to nearby Bosiliack Barrow, half a mile away, and you’ll see visual connections with several sites from there, including Lanyon Quoit (see right), Carn Kenidjak, Mulfra Quoit, Sancreed Beacon and Watch Croft (Penwith’s highest hill).
+But then, go west over the hill to nearby Bosiliack Barrow, half a mile away, and you’ll see remarkable visual connections with several sites from there, including Lanyon Quoit (see right), Carn Kenidjak, Mulfra Quoit, Sancreed Beacon and Watch Croft (Penwith’s highest hill).
 Bosiliack Barrow is brilliantly located, offering a classic landscape view.
 Move 20-30 paces in any direction and this panorama disappears.

 Since the days of dowsers Guy Underwood, T C Lethbridge and Tom Graves, we’ve been aware of the patterns of underground water and subtle energy that contribute to the location of ancient sites.